 - 1. The Honor Board shall consist of at least three and not more than five impartial and trained members.
 A Board with three or four members may have one member who is a student, and a Board with five members may have two students who are members; provided that there shall be no members who are students in cases involving allegations for which privacy is particularly important.
 The Vice President shall determine the members and Chair of the Honor Board. - 2.
 The typical Honor Board hearing shall proceed as follows: - a) The Dean shall schedule an Honor Board hearing as soon as practicable after the Dean has determined that an Honor Board hearing is required, but not fewer than five (5) school days after notice of the date is provided to both the Accused Student and the Complainant(s). - b) The Chair shall preside; the Dean will present the charges, information and findings against the Accused Student; the Accused Student will respond to the case presented by the Dean; and the Dean and Accused Student may then each summarize orally their position.
 An audio recording or written summary of the Hearing shall be made. - c) The Accused Student and Complainant(s) who appear as witness(es) have the right to be assisted at the hearing by an advisor they choose.
-Such advisors: - (1) May privately counsel, but may not speak to the Honor Board or otherwise participate on behalf of, their advisee; - (2) Must be members of the Academy community and may not be an attorney; provided that the advisor may be an attorney in cases where dismissal or substantial suspension is likely, or where criminal charges are pending, but such an attorney shall not be at the Academy's expense; - (3) Are allowed to attend the entire portion of the Honor Board hearing at which information is received (excluding deliberations).
+Such advisors: - (1) May privately counsel, but may not speak to the Honor Board or otherwise participate on behalf of, their advisee; - (2) Must be an employee of the Academy or, in cases where dismissal or substantial suspension is likely or criminal charges are pending, an attorney not affiliated with the Academy, provided that any such attorney shall not be at the Academy's expense; - (3) Are allowed to attend the entire portion of the Honor Board hearing at which information is received (excluding deliberations).